technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ## Task 2: Setting Up a Dataverse Table

 On the power apps home page, from top select the development environment.
-In our case its Dev One, participant can choose their own environment.
+In our case its Dev One (prefered), participant can choose their own environment.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image15.png)

-2. From the left navigation bar select **Tables 🡪** click on the **+ New table** menu and then select **Create new tables**.
+1. From the left navigation bar select **Tables 🡪** click on the **+ New table** menu and then select **Create new tables**.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image16.png)

-3. Select **Import an Excel file or CSV** option to import an Excel or CSV file from your local system.
+2. Select **Import an Excel file or CSV** option to import an Excel or CSV file from your local system.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image17.png)

-4. Click on the select form device option and select **Support Ticket** excel file from your local system and click **Import.**
+3. Click on the **Select form device** option and then select **Support Ticket** excel file from your local system and click **Import.**

 ![A screenshot of a computer AI-generated content may be